- Admissions & Aid

 Director for Student Engagement

-Rouseline (Dr. Roz) joined GMercyU in 2012 as the Director for the Office of Student Activities and Leadership Programs and Student Government Association (SGA) Advisor.
-Her primary role is to manage all aspects of student activities and leadership programs by supporting student programming, including orientation, night and weekend events, thought-provoking ideas about social justice issues, student organizations, and many other fun happenings on campus.
+Rouseline (Dr. Roz) joined GMercyU in 2012 as the Director for Student Engagement and Student Government Association (SGA) Advisor.
+Her primary role is to manage all aspects of student engagement by supporting student programming, including orientation, night and weekend events, thought-provoking ideas about social justice issues, student organizations, and many other fun happenings on campus.

 She also teaches a First-Year Experience course, an upper-level Signature Seminar, and serves as a Dissertation Advisor in the doctoral program.
 Rouseline enjoys working at GMercyU and believes every interaction with a student is an opportunity to contribute positively to our greater society.

 Prior to GMercyU, she held a similar role at Young Harris College in Georgia and Dillard University in New Orleans.
 She earned her Doctorate in Higher Educational Leadership from Gwynedd Mercy University, her Master’s Degree in Higher Education Administration from the University of New Orleans, and her Bachelor’s Degree in Business Administration with a specialization in Management Information Systems and a concentration in Leadership Studies from Rowan University.

 In her free time, she enjoys spending time with her family and cherishes every moment where she can be mindful in her daily activities.
 She loves to curl up on the couch to watch her favorite shows or any good action movies (Marvel or Justice League movies, Fast and Furious... you see where she is going).